 Over time greater emphasis came to be placed upon the candle as representing Christ, the Light of the world and the light shed by the burning candle suggesting our Lord’s command, “Let your light shine,” a concept summed up in the children’s hymn:

-Jesus bids us shine With a clear, pure light, Like a little candle Burning in the night.
+Jesus bids us shine/With a clear, pure light/Like a little candle/Burning in the night.

 Until the end of the nineteenth century, only the children received candles, and this is still the case in some churches.
-But the innovation of giving candles to the whole congregation has become an accepted and beautiful part of the Christmas Eve vigils in many places.
+Giving candles to the whole congregation has become an accepted and beautiful part of the Christmas Eve vigils in many places.
 The grownups are permitted to share in the childlike joy of the Savior’s birth, to become children again, if only for a brief moment.
 When everyone lived within walking distance of the church, the children tried to keep the candle burning until they reached home, where it would be used to light the candles on the Christmas tree.

 The story of the Moravian Christmas candle